phelantomas/SentimentTrader/README.md

 # Automated Algorithmnic Trading Of Cryptocurrencies Utilising Opinion Mining

-AATCUOP is a 4th year college project that is an attempt to create an automated system for Bitcoin trading, utilizing sentiment analysis of Twitter to build a predictive model.
+AATCUOP is a 4th year college project that is an attempt to create an automated system for cryptocurrency trading, utilizing sentiment analysis of Twitter to build a predictive model.
+It also has the capabilities to trade on stocks.

- 1. List item

 ### Setup
 1. Clone the repository: `$ git clone https://github.com/phelantomas/CollegeProject.git`